microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 ~~~~~~~~~~~~~~~~~~~~

 To make the simulated environment closest to the real situation.
 We also simulate CPU utilization of each
 VM.
-The CPU utilization of the VM varies every tick.
-We will re-calculate the total resources (CPU utilization)
+The CPU utilization of the VM varies every tick based on the real VM workload readings.
-of each PM in every tick and update to the PM workload for the following decision.
+We will regularly calculate the total resources (CPU utilization) of each PM in every tick and update
+to the PM workload for the following decision.

 Real-time Energy Consumption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~